Oran-123/Hook-n-Slice-Golf/README.md

 Purpose of each colour:

-  * Fun Green - #006630 - A vibrant, full-bodied deep green colour (#7FFF7F) to represent the lush green fairways, rolling hills and well-maintained greens this creates a strong connection between the brand and a positive golfing experience.
+  * Fun Green - #006630 - Main Brand Colour - A vibrant, full-bodied deep green colour (#7FFF7F) to represent the lush green fairways, rolling hills and well-maintained greens this creates a strong connection between the brand and a positive golfing experience.
 This is the main colour for the brand and aims to symbolises reliability, continuous improvement and progression that beginner golfers strive for in their game.

-  * St Tropaz - #295899 - Blue is often associated with calmness, serenity, and tranquility.
+  * St Tropaz - #295899 - Accents - Blue is often associated with calmness, serenity, and tranquility.
 This shade of blue, conveys a sense of peacefulness and can evoke images of clear skies or water bodies, creating a soothing and relaxing ambiance.
 It can be particularly appealing to beginner golfers who may seek a tranquil and enjoyable experience on the golf course.

-  * White - #ffffff - Creates a clean and simple canvas which will allow other elements such as the text, images and icons to stand out prominently.
+  * White - #ffffff - Background - Creates a clean and simple canvas which will allow other elements such as the text, images and icons to stand out prominently.
 The fresh look will be particular appealing to beginner golfers who will appreciate a clear and uncluttered background (they already have enough to handle figuring out how to play golf let alone trying to book a tee time)

 [Colour Pallete](static/media/colormind-pp4-color-schme.pdf "Colour Scheme")